 There were still a lot of fans around as we pushed our way out through the metal detectors and struggled to find a place where we could breathe.
 It was probably as close as I’ll ever come to knowing what it feels like to be born.

 I’d been texting back and forth with my daughter all game long.
-She was downtown driving for Uber and volunteered to give us a ride home.
+She was downtown and volunteered to give us a ride home.
 We took her up on it.
 About 35 minutes after the final pitch, we met her on a side street two blocks from the park.
-After dealing with some extraordinarily rude traffic police, we were on our way in air-conditioned comfort and arrived back at the bus depot where we’d left our cars just a few minutes after the buses, but without the knee pain and numb butts.
+After dealing with some extraordinarily rude traffic police, we were on our way in air-conditioned comfort and arrived back at the bus depot where we’d left our cars just a few minutes after the buses arrived, but without the knee pain and numb butts.

 Here’s the box score.
 It put the Cubs at 29 games over .500 with a 70-41 record, by far the best in baseball.
 It was also their eighth win in a row.